Yoshi's New Island: Plot

-Yoshi's New Island is a direct sequel to Yoshi's Island, taking place immediately after the original game.
+Yoshi's New Island is a direct sequel to Yoshi's Island (1995), taking place immediately after the original game.
 A stork delivers twin brothers Baby Mario and Baby Luigi to a couple in the Mushroom Kingdom incorrectly believed to be their parents.
 Upon realizing its mistake, the stork reclaims the babies and sets off to locate their real parents, but is ambushed by the wizard Kamek, who captures the stork and Baby Luigi.
 Baby Mario falls on Egg Island, a floating island that was taken over by Baby Bowser, and reunites with the Yoshi clan, who transported Baby Mario to his brother in the original game.
-It is discovered that Baby Mario can telepathically sense Baby Luigi's location, and the Yoshis agree to help him rescue his brother by taking turns escorting him across the island.
+It is discovered that Baby Mario can telepathically sense Baby Luigi's location, and the Yoshis agree to help Baby Mario rescue his brother by taking turns escorting him across the island.

 Yoshi and Baby Mario travel to Baby Bowser's castle, where Kamek attempts to stop them.
-Baby Bowser is awoken and attempts to ride Yoshi, but is defeated.
+Baby Bowser is awakened and attempts to ride Yoshi, but is defeated.
 Kamek uses his magic to enlarge Baby Bowser, who reverts to his original size after being defeated again.
 Yoshi then rescues the stork and Baby Luigi, and the infants are returned home.
 At this point, if the player has used the Flutter Wings or the Golden Flutter Wings to finish a level, the adult Bowser abruptly appears and challenges the player to complete every level without the power-ups in order to face him in battle.

 If the player completes every level without these power-ups, after Baby Bowser is defeated, the adult Bowser suddenly appears after warping through spacetime to avenge his younger self.
 After the adult Bowser is defeated, Kamek uses his magic to make Bowser huge.
 Once Bowser is defeated a second time, Yoshi reunites with the stork and Baby Luigi, and the brothers are brought back to their true home and parents.